kimbertham/NOSEDIVE-PROJECT/README.md

  <h4> Wins </h4>
  <ul>
  <li><p>
- I found this project gave me a chance to really understand the way in which a RESTful api works and how python can be used in the backend for this.
-Having not worked much in the backend before, I was anxious having to start the project here but instantly felt like the way in which requests work and how data can be manipulated on either side made much more sense once I started coding.
+ I found this project gave me a chance to really understand the way in which a RESTful api application works and how python can be used in the backend for this.
+Having not worked much in the backend before, I was anxious having to start the project here but instantly felt the way in which requests work and how data can be manipulated on either side made much more sense once I started coding.
  </p></li>
   <li><p> My realistic expectations and time management have been affected greatly after completing this project.
-I particularly found that the areas in which I had more of a solid plan set up before starting were much faster completed than expected and learnt the hard way that it is often much better to begin styling towards the end of the process.
+I particularly found that the areas in which I had more of a solid plan set up before starting were much faster completed and learnt the hard way that it is often much better to begin styling towards the end of the process.
  </p></li>
  </ul>

   <h4> Blockers </h4>
  <ul>
  <li><p>
-I had quite a bit of trouble working with manytomany and populated fields, in which i would occasionally end up in loops where data be getting called indefinitely in these systems.
+I had quite a bit of trouble working with manytomany and populated fields, I would occasionally end up in loops where data would be getting called indefinitely in these systems.
 I was better able to keep track of all of this later on in the project when i better understood the difference between relationships and where it was appropriate to use each type.
  </p></li>
   <li><p>
   Styling was an issue at times due to having so many different components with different positions, keeping track of which was relative to which and at the top of the tree became hard to manage at some points. on reflection it would have been better to separate out my components in ways that would take this into consideration.